Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Do banks lend to US citizens in Turkey in 2026?

-The main reason some banks in Turkey are hesitant to lend to American borrowers specifically is the extra regulatory burden of FATCA (Foreign Account Tax Compliance Act) reporting, which requires Turkish banks to share account information with US tax authorities and increases their compliance costs.
+The main reason some banks in Turkey are more cautious with American borrowers specifically is the extra compliance burden created by FATCA (the US Foreign Account Tax Compliance Act), which requires Turkish banks to report on US-person accounts to the IRS, making the onboarding process slower and more document-heavy.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Turkey.